sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 If a consensus-method is negotiated that is high enough to support ENDIVEs, then the authorities proceed as follows.

-The RootSections are used verbatim as the bodies of the client-root-doc and relay-root-doc fields.
+The ParamSections are used verbatim as the bodies of the `client-params` and `relay-params` fields.
 > XXXX Additionally, we need to get VoterCerts from someplace.

 The fields that appear in each RelaySNIPInfo determine what goes into